 Another revelation came from a former landlord and landlady, who told how they had once found Williams tied by his wrists to the headboard of his bed, after he shouted for help.

 Williams said he had wanted to see if he could get free, landlady Jennifer Elliot told the court, but she and her husband “thought it to be more likely to be sexual than escapology,” according to Press Association.

 Williams was recruited into the intelligence services straight from university, working with Government Communications Headquarters before MI6.
 The nature of his work and questions around why his spy agency bosses took so long to raise an alert about his absence have added to the intrigue surrounding his death.

-A bicycle parked in the hallway is a clue to Williams’ passion for cycling.
-A glimpse through a bedroom door shows a bed half-made, clothes lying on it.
+A bicycle parked in the hallway is a clue to Williams’ more regular passion, cycling.
+A glimpse through the bedroom door shows a bed half-made, clothes lying on it.
 But little else can be gleaned from the images.

 Media reports have homed in on expert testimony that despite Williams’ solitary lifestyle, tiny traces of DNA from “at least two” other people were found in his apartment.

 But who those visitors were and whether they hold the clue to the riddle of the agent’s mysterious death are yet more questions that remain unanswered.